 Sorting Your Environments

 Click the overflow menu on the environments sections to reveal the reorder menu and access a drag and drop pane to sort your environments

 The order that environments are shown in the environments tab also affects:

-- The order that they are shown in the Dashboard
+- The order that they are shown in the Dashboard.

-- The order that they are listed in when choosing which environment to deploy a release to
+- The order that they are listed in when choosing which environment to deploy a release to.

 It's a good idea to put your least production-like environments first, and the most production-like environments last.

 Guided failure mode can be enabled on an environment by default.
-This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you may want to disable this feature for environments which are deployed to automatically such as smoke testing environments.
+This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you might want to disable this feature for environments which are deployed to automatically such as smoke testing environments.

 To enable guided failure mode by default for individual environments, click the overflow menu for the environment, select Default Guided Failure Mode and click the checkbox.
 Note, you can still override this setting for individual deployments.
 For more information, see the section on Guided Failures.

 You can control who has access to view, edit, and deploy to environments by assigning users to Teams and assigning roles to those teams.
 For more information, see the section on managing users and teams.